 Which living person do you most admire?
 The Holy Spirit.

 What is your greatest extravagance?
 Auspicious beginnings.

 What is your current state of mind?
 Not jaded.

 What do you consider the most overrated virtue?
 Success.
 Followed by purity.
 And then good looks.

 On what occasion do you lie?
 On every occasion.
 Sometimes lies can reveal truth.
-It’s the truth that can be pinched from a cracked, distorted mirror that I’m most interested in capturing.
+It’s the truth that can be lifted from a cracked, distorted mirror that I’m most interested in.

 What do you most dislike about your appearance?
 The back of my head.